romilly/anastasia-bot/plan/journal.md

 I've coded the controller and Anasatsia's code.

-I've posted the contorller code on RAReblog, and will post Anastaisai's code tomrorrow.
+I've posted the controller code on RAReblog, and will post Anastaisai's code tomrorrow.

+## Monday 16 March 2020

+A lot of work done; journal updates, not so much :)

+I've posted all the code, listed a Bill of Materials, and taken pictures of the build.